DanielPalmSie/level99/README.md

 Once the project is running, you can begin testing the application.

+If the databases are not created, then create them manually in the containers, and restart the script

 ## Endpoint Calls

 The order of the endpoint calls is as follows: